At a Glance

 ✨Showcase Your Leadership Skills

 As a Mechanical Engineering Manager, you'll need to demonstrate your ability to lead and inspire a team.
-Prepare examples of how you've successfully managed projects or teams in the past, highlighting your leadership style and decision-making process.
+Prepare examples of past experiences where you've successfully managed projects or teams, highlighting your leadership style and how it contributed to the success of the project.

 ✨Understand the Company’s Projects